Code-Institute-Submissions/Elitept/README.md

 ### User Stories

 #### Potential Client
-- As a potential client, I want to be able easily go to a section and read testimonials from other clients which highlight their experiences, so that I can get more insight into how good the services are.
+- As a potential client, I want to be able to easily go to a section and read testimonials from other clients which highlight their experiences, so that I can get more insight into how good the services are.
   This will help me decide if I want to sign up with this company.
 - As a potential client, I want to be able to see what programs you offer and the trainers credentials, so that I can see whether you offer what I am looking for.
 - As a potential client, I want to be able to contact you and start consultation, so that I can sign up for training.